Ankarette Twynho

 Ankarette Twynho (Twinnewe, Twyniho; c.
-1412–1477) was an English woman who was a member of the Somerset gentry and had been a lady's maid to Isabel Neville, Duchess of Clarence, until the duchess's death, probably from complications following childbirth, in December 1476.
+1412–1477) was an English courtier and member of the Somerset gentry and had been a lady's maid to Isabel Neville, Duchess of Clarence, until the duchess's death, probably from complications following childbirth, in December 1476.
 Twynho was accused of poisoning her with bad ale.
-George Plantagenet, Duke of Clarence, had her seized from her house in April the following year and after a summary trial, she was found guilty and hanged outside Warwick.
-The case became a cause célèbre, and historians consider her trial and death to have contributed, with other events, to the Duke of Clarence's eventual downfall and execution in 1478.
+Isabel's husband, George Plantagenet, Duke of Clarence, had her seized from her house in April 1477, and after a summary trial, she was found guilty and hanged outside Warwick.
+Her judicial murder became a cause célèbre, and historians consider her trial and death to have contributed, with other events, to the Duke of Clarence's eventual downfall and execution in 1478.